Dollywood: 2010s developments

 Work began in October 2017 on "Wildwood Grove", adding eleven new experiences to the park.
 Attractions include a suspended family coaster (Dragonflier), a restaurant (Till & Harvest), an indoor play area (Hidden Hollow), an outdoor splash pad (Wildwood Creek), a swinging boat ride (The Great Tree Swing), and a 50 ft tall tree with a canopy covered in butterflies (The Wildwood Tree).
-The $37 million 5-acre development, described as "a land built from Dolly Parton's dreams", opened May 10, 2019.
-It was part of a $300 million 6-year expansion project.
+The $37million five-acre development, described as "a land built from Dolly Parton's dreams", opened May 10, 2019.
+It was part of a $300million six-year expansion project.

 2020s developments

 In October 2019, it was announced that the park would add its first new festival in 14 years.
 Dollywood's Flower & Food Festival will feature 10 to 15 feet tall topiaries based on Dolly's songs like "Coat of Many Colors", photo opportunities, a rainbow sky over Showstreet, and food.
 The festival was to have commemorated the park's 35th season and run from May 8 to June 14, 2020, but was deferred to May 7 to June 13, 2021.

-Dollywood filed plans in October 2019 for a new resort adjacent to Splash Country and DreamMore Resort.
-It is planned to feature a 310-room hotel, a 325-seat restaurant, and a conference space.
-The plans indicate the resort will create 100 jobs.
-In June 2021, Dollywood announced plans for a $500 million expansion of the complex, including more details about the planned hotel complex announced in 2019.
-The new resort, with the name revealed to be the HeartSong Lodge & Resort, will have 302 rooms, five floors of suites, a four-story atrium with a large central fireplace, and multiple shopping and culinary experiences.
-HeartSong Lodge is scheduled to open in 2023, along with campgrounds, three additional resorts, and a "record-breaking" attraction for the theme park.